carlosplanchon/carlosplanchon.github.io/_posts/2025-01-13-enhancing-clean-text-extraction-when-scraping-with-python.md

 *   ✅ You prefer a single tool that simplifies text extraction.

-Remember that the standard `parsel` library remains an excellent choice on its own. `parsel_text` is designed for situations where additional text cleanup and HTML flexibility are required.
+The standard `parsel` library is an excellent choice on its own. `parsel_text` is designed for situations where additional text cleanup and HTML flexibility are required.

 * * *